 A first workshop in the writing of poetry.
 Class members will read and discuss each others’ work and will study the elements of prosody: the line, stanza forms, meter, free verse, and more.
 Open to anyone interested in writing poetry and learning about the rudiments of craft.
 Writing exercises weekly.

 Limited enrollment.
 Please consult the Creative Writing Center website for information on admission to this course.
 Fall semester: Writer-in-Residence Hall.
-Spring semester: Visiting Professor Pritchett.2015-16: Offered in Fall 2015 and Spring 2016
+Spring semester: Visiting Professor Pritchett.2022-23: Offered in Fall 2022, Spring 2023

 We will study writers’ renderings of their own experiences (memoirs) and their analyses of society and its institutions (cultural criticism).
 Workshop format, with discussion of texts and of students’ experiments in the genre.
 Students must submit examples of their writing to the English office.
 Three class hours per week.

 Limited to 12 students.
 Please consult the Creative Writing Center website for information on admission to this course.
 Spring semester.
-Professor Emeritus Townsend.2015-16: Not offered
+Professor Emeritus Townsend.2022-23: Not offered

 A first course in writing fiction.
 Emphasis will be on experimentation as well as on developing skill and craft.
 Workshop (discussion) format.

 Limited enrollment.
 Please consult the Creative Writing Center website for information on admission to this course.
 Fall semester: Visiting Writer Gaige.
-Spring semester: Professor Frank.2015-16: Offered in Fall 2015 and Spring 2016
+Spring semester: Professor Frank.2022-23: Offered in Fall 2022, Spring 2023

 How small can drama get while remaining “dramatic”?
 During the first half of the twentieth century, it was not unusual for a stage in America (or anywhere in the English-speaking world) to be filled with dozens of actors.
 Over the last sixty years, though, the crowds onstage have thinned.
 Today, three-, two-, and even one-person plays are as common as twenty-person plays once were.